MicrosoftDocs/PowerShell-Docs/reference/5.0/PSDiagnostics/Enable-PSTrace.md

 ## NOTES

-This cmdlet uses by the the `Get-LogProperties` and `Set-LogProperties` cmdlets.
+This cmdlet uses the `Get-LogProperties` and `Set-LogProperties` cmdlets.

 You must run this cmdlet from an elevated PowerShell session.